 The following is a list of best blood pressure foods to consider for lowering your readings;

-For some individuals following the different and much information about blood pressure foods might be too much.
-It is therefore much easier for some to follow a prepared hypertension diet particularly the DASH diet.
-This has been put together by professional and registered dietitians.
+To avoid potential information overload on blood pressure foods, we recommend following a predetermined hypertension diet which would be the popular DASH diet.
+DASH is a professionally assembled hypertension diet approved by registered dietitians.
 It comes with a seven day menu to follow and some recipes which are rich in fruits and vegetables and foods low in cholesterol and saturated fats.